 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must be aware that the Commission approved $1.19 billion to be distributed to all Boards, as shown in Attachment 1: BCY’24 Mid-Year Review of Board Child Care Targets and Allocations.
+NLF: Boards must be aware that the Commission approved $1.19 billion to be distributed to all Boards, as shown in Attachment 1: BCY’24 Midyear Board Allocations and Targets.

-NLF: Boards must be aware that based on the mid-year review of both case mix changes and of the change in policy to pay providers based on the provider location beginning July 1 with the launch of TX3C, TWC has estimated that 21 Boards will need, in total, an additional $20,986,281 to meet their target (see Attachment 1).
+NLF: Boards must be aware that based on the midyear review of both case mix changes and of the change in policy to pay providers based on the provider location beginning July 1, 2024, with the launch of TX3C, TWC has estimated that 21 Boards will need, in total, an additional $20,986,281 to meet their target (see Attachment 1).

 The remaining seven Boards have sufficient funding to meet their targets and serve, on average, an additional 329 children per day statewide, bringing the total average number of children served per day in BCY’24 from 144,807 to 145,136.

+NLF: Boards also must be aware that TWC has updated child care performance targets to reflect BCY’24 child care allocations based on the midyear review, as shown in Attachment 1.

+NLF: Boards must be aware that TWC will conduct a year-end reconciliation through the following steps:

+Review updated CCS data throughout the remainder of BCY’24.

+Reconcile the actual average cost of care at the end of the year.

+Distribute funding to Boards whose average daily rate increases and who do not have sufficient funding to meet their approved average children served per day target.

-NLF: Boards also must be aware that TWC has updated child care performance targets to reflect BCY’24 Child Care Allocations based on the mid-year review, as shown in Attachment 1.NLF: Boards must report obligations and expenditures for direct care in the Cash Draw and Expenditure Reporting (CDER) system under the Direct Care – Local Child Care Solutions cost category 869.
+NLF: Boards must report obligations and expenditures for direct care in the Cash Draw and Expenditure Reporting (CDER) system under the Direct Care – Local Child Care Solutions cost category 869.
 The category will be a regular cost category for BCY’24 Child Care Formula grant awards.

 NLF: Boards must report obligations and expenditures for the 4 percent Quality Allocation in the CDER system as described in WD Letter 23-23, issued on October 10, 2023, and titled “Child Care Quality Funds Report and Implementation and Expenditure Plan” and any subsequent issuances.

-NLF: Boards must be aware that their BCY’24 grant awards include both the BCY’24 allocations as outlined in Attachment 1, as well as the Board’s relative proportion of supplemental funding to cover the cost of implementing prospective payments.
+NLF: Boards must be aware that their BCY’24 grant awards originally included both the BCY’24 allocations and the Board’s relative proportion of supplemental funding to cover the cost of implementing prospective payments.
+However, with the delay in implementing TX3C, these funds will be rolled over to Boards’ BCY’25 contracts.

+NLF: Boards must be aware that Texas Rising Star mentor funding distributions are detailed in WD Letter 17-23, issued September 7, 2023, and titled “Funds for Hiring and Retaining Texas Rising Star Mentors” and WD 17-23, Attachment 1 titled “Board Contract Year 2024 Texas Rising Star Mentor Distributions.”

 INQUIRIES: